DigitalRuby/MailDemon/README.md

   - SubscribeWelcome (see SubscribeWelcomeDefault.cshtml).
 This is the welcome email to notify of the active subscription, along with an unsubscribe link.
 - Note that the MailDemon.db file contains all the lists, templates, subscribers, etc. Backup this file regularly!
 - You can also store your templates in the Views/Shared directory.
 Follow the same naming convention for a template name

+## Database
+Mail Demon uses sqlite by default with entity framework.
+In the future, adding MySQL, SQL Server and Azure are desired.

 Enjoy!